tniemeye19/js-timed-quiz/README.md

 # JavaScript Timed Quiz

 ## Description
 This project is a timed coding quiz that consists of multiple-choice questions.
-Once you start the quiz, you will answer as many JavaScript questions as you can before time runs out.
-Once your time runs out, you will be presented with a page that will have you input your name to save the "high-score".
+Once the Start Quiz button is pressed, a timer begins and you are presented with the first question.
+After a response is clicked, the response is evaluated: if you are correct you will be given points; if you are wrong the time will be decreased.
+Once all questions have been answered, you will be taken to the Complete page where you can enter you initials and view your high score.
+Good luck with the quiz!

 ## Table of Contents
 * Landing Page